How to Set Up WireGuard on pfSense

 restarting the wireguard service in pfsense

-4. Conclusion & Final Thoughts: WireGuard on pfSense
+4. Conclusion & Final Thoughts on the pfSense WireGuard Setup

 This tutorial looked at how to set up WireGuard on pfSense.
 Please keep in mind that this is still experimental and for that reason, you might run into unforeseen problems.
 As mentioned earlier, you can set up OpenVPN and run that on pfSense as well to ensure you can always connect to your local network.